angel-git/tarkov-stash/README.md

 - Some profile items don't have location and currently breaks the app, still investigating when this happens
 - Some images are not accurate as they don't include all attachments
 - Some items show wrong duration (like USEC baseball cap)
+- MOA and velocity stats might be wrong depending on your chamber bullets.
 - Check the https://github.com/angel-git/tarkov-stash/issues for more

 ### Future features